CellProfiling/HDCA-FetalLung-SpatialProteomics/README.md

+---

+If you are not viewing this repository on github, please check the original repository (https://github.com/CellProfiling/HDCA-FetalLung-SpatialProteomics/) for potential updates!

+---

 # HDCA-FetalLung-SpatialProteomics
 Custom software written for analysis of spatial proteomics data from fetal lung acquired in the [Human Developmental Cell Atlas project](https://hdca-sweden.scilifelab.se/).
-More descriptions follow here shortly.
+The [example_pipelines folder](https://github.com/CellProfiling/HDCA-FetalLung-SpatialProteomics/tree/main/example_pipelines) contains example python code applied to analyze the single-cell data derived from pipex analysis of spatial proteomics images.
+The [ImageJ_Macro folder](https://github.com/CellProfiling/HDCA-FetalLung-SpatialProteomics/tree/main/ImageJ_Macro) contains the imagej macro that was used in the preprint for a pipex-independent analysis of marker expression in artery-close immune cells.

 ## Reusing the code?
-How to cite this software?
+How to cite this software / data?
 The software provided in this repository was developed for data analysis as presented in [this preprint](https://doi.org/10.1101/2024.01.25.577163).
 When using the code in this repository, please cite this preprint:
 ```